Lyudmyla25/Earthquakes/README.md

 # Earthquakes

-By givin the position of city you can get 10 closest earthquakes to it (printed in ascending order).
+By givin position of the city (latitude and longitude) you can get 10 closest earthquakes to it (printed in ascending order).

 # Requirements